 In the first year at the school, the introductory unit looks at religion in general – what does it mean to be religious?
-To do this students examine how and why people are religious, where the world religions originated and how they are linked, look at ideas about morality, and finally, the attitudes resulting from "being religious."
+To do this, students examine how and why people are religious, where the world religions originated and how they are linked, look at ideas about morality, and finally, the attitudes resulting from "being religious."

 In Key Stage 4 - Religious Studies - GCSE & Non-exam

 All students in Years 10 and 11 follow a course of Personal Development which contains elements of Religious Studies but does not lead to a public examination.
 The RS content is based on a Short Course GCSE, but without the exam pressure, so that there is opportunity to discuss current issues as they arise.
-This course also covers much of the statutory requirement for Citizenship.

-Religious Studies at GCE AS & A2 Level
+Religious Studies at GCE A Level

 Head of Religious Studies